 - It is generally transmitted through sexual contact with an infected person, blood transfusion with contaminated blood and its products, through the share of infected needles, from the infected mother to her child through the placenta.
 ELISA(Enzyme-linked immunosorbent assay) is the diagnostic test for AIDS.

 For more information on Vaccines and Antibiotic, watch the below video

 - What is Elisa? and what it is used for?

-- What is Cancer?
-Explain in brief about the types, diagnosis and treatment available for cancer?
+- What is cancer?
+Explain in brief the types, diagnoses and treatments available for cancer.

 Learn more about human health and different types of disease from the topics given below:

 Frequently Asked Questions on CBSE Class 12 Biology Notes Human Health and Disease

 Genetic disorders occur when a mutation affects your genes or when you have the wrong amount of genetic material.

 What is immunity?

 Immunity can be defined as a complex biological system endowed with the capacity to recognize and tolerate whatever belongs to the self.